likicv/usysml-test-cases/README.md

 download the summary PDF file please click [here](/test_cases.pdf).

-**NOTE: the uSysML project isn't a SysML v2 implementation; rather uSysML is a collection of test cases that are intended to be useful for creating a SysML v2 implementation.**
+**NOTE: the uSysML project isn't a SysML v2 implementation; rather it is a collection of test cases that are intended to be useful for creating a SysML v2 implementation.**

 ## uSysML